AnotherJohnH/Zif/README.md

 A Z-code engine for playing interactive fiction games.

-Portability of the application between different platforms is a particular goal, and specifically portability to the third generation Kindle (aka Kindle Keyboard) which appears as an ideal platform for playing interactive fiction.
+Portability between different platforms, is a particular goal of Zif, and specifically portability to the third generation Kindle, aka Kindle Keyboard.
+The Kindle keyboard appears as an ideal platform for playing interactive fiction.

-The application includes a terminal emulator and a basic curses style front-end menu.
-So when running on the Kindle a third-party terminal emulator and launcher is not necessary.
+Zif includes an optional terminal emulator and a basic curses style front-end menu to select story files.
+So when running on a Kindle, a third-party terminal emulator and launcher is not necessary.

-Perfectly good Z-code engines already exist and some have already been ported to the Kindle.
+Excellent Z-code engines already exist and some have already been ported to the Kindle.
 This project is just for the fun of writing code and the learning that brings.

 ## Status